Matthew 12:7

 abundance of possessions.”

-ground of a certain rich man yielded an abundant harvest.
-17 He
+parable: “The ground of a certain rich man yielded an abundant

-do.
-I will tear down my barns and build bigger ones, and there I will store
+I’ll do.
+I will tear down my barns and build bigger ones, and there I

 20 “But God said to him, ‘You